 Maple Walnut Ice Cream

-Pinterest Hidden Image
+Pinterest Hidden ImagePinterest Hidden Image

 I’m originally from “La Belle Province” (the beautiful province) which is Québec’s nickname.
-I lived there until my early 20’s and from there I moved to Ontario 🚛.
+I lived there until my early 20’s and then moved to Ontario 🚛.
 Québec’s ethnicity sets it apart from the rest of the country.
 The obvious distinction is the majority of people in that province are French and speak the language.
 Even the culture is different compared with the other provinces and territories.
 It has a European flair and a more relaxing “attitude” – une joie de vivre – as we like to say!

 Another facet that sets this province apart from the rest of Canada is its foods.
-Not only does Québec have its traditional dishes such as Poutine, Shepherd’s Pie (pâté chinois), Cipaille, Bouilli, Sucre à la Crème, Butter Tarts, Tarte à la Ferlouche, and many more, but it’s also the largest producer in the world 🌎 when it comes to maple syrup!
+Not only does Québec have its traditional dishes such as Poutine, Shepherd’s Pie (pâté chinois), Cipaille, Bouilli, Sucre à la Crème, Butter Tarts, Tarte à la Ferlouche, and many others, but it’s also the largest producer in the world 🌎 when it comes to maple syrup!
 Québec is responsible for supplying over 75% worldwide… now that should tell you something.

 It’s actually a big deal when the producers collect the sap from the maple trees 🍁 during the spring.
-It’s a gastronomic ritual among us Québécois.
+It’s a gastronomic ritual among us, Québécois.
 Starting at the beginning of March for nearly two months, there are sugar shacks everywhere and people gather together to enjoy the harvest.
 With long wood tables next to each other in a very casual ambiance, the guests enjoy dishes that are cooked with or in maple syrup.
-Oversized plates are delivered and each person serves themselves just like they would at home , passing each plate on to the stranger sitting next to them.
+Oversized plates are delivered and each person serves themselves just like they would at home, passing each plate on to the stranger sitting next to them.

-The traditional meals that can be found on those tables include Split Pea & Ham Soup, Scrambled Eggs or Omelets, Pancakes, Sausages in Syrup, Ham, Oreilles de Crisse (deep-fried pork rings), Creton, Baked Beans, Tourtière (meat pies), Boiled Potatoes, Coleslaw, Maples Pies, Pouding Chômeur (poor man’s pudding), Grand-Pères (maple syrup dumplings) along with Fresh Bread, salt and pepper, plus bottles of maple syrup to pour more on if a person wants to – like it’s not sweet enough as it is… lol 😂!
+The traditional meals that can be found on those tables include Split Pea & Ham Soup, Scrambled Eggs or Omelets, Pancakes, Sausages in Syrup, Ham, Oreilles de Crisse (deep-fried pork rings), Creton, Baked Beans, Tourtières (meat pies), Boiled Potatoes, Coleslaw, Maples Pies, Pouding Chômeur (poor man’s pudding), Grand-Pères (maple syrup dumplings), along with Fresh Bread, salt and pepper, plus bottles of maple syrup to pour more on if a person wants to – like it’s not sweet enough as it is, lol 😂!
 Live folk music is played and at any time during the meal – and after -, patrons can get up and dance on that rustic old wood floor.

 Another fun thing to do when going to a sugar shack is to step outside and wait until one of the people working there comes along with boiling hot maple syrup and pours it on clean, white snow ❄.
 On contact, the syrup hardens and the guests quickly roll it on a small popsicle stick.
 It’s called maple syrup taffy or snow candy… take your pick!